Last updated on March 12th, 2019

 Look for heavy-duty plastic.
 That means plastic that is thick compared to the cheap ones.
 The thin, soft, pliable plastic will not support much weight when stacked on top of each-other, especially if they contain canned foods and other heavy items.
 Thin plastic will deteriorate quicker and will become brittle over time, especially when cold.

-Favor storage containers that are designed to stack well.
+Storage containers that are rugged enough to stack well (up to a point).
 The cover needs a unique design to not only hold the container above it, but also to secure it if the stack is jostled or tipped.
 Some styles are better than others in this area.

-A final decision is whether to use see-through containers or opaque (not see-through).
+Whether or not to use see-through containers (or opaque – non-see-through).
 For much of our food storage and gear, we now use see-through because it just makes it so much quicker and easier to know what’s inside when we’re looking for something.
 Some may wish to use only opaque (out-of-sight, out-of-mind), but you should think that through… You may realize that the advantages of see-through outweigh the desire for privacy.

 Another advantage of storage containers over other methods, including shelving, etc. is that it makes for easy and quick mobility.
 You can easily move your ‘stuff’ or rearrange it.
 Moving or packing individual items on shelves is tedious at best.